 Leverage Risk: When Risk Overtakes Return

-Return on equity increases exponentially with the amount of debt that’s put on a deal—or it should, because any risk needs to have a comparable reward.
+Return on equity in real estate increases exponentially with the amount of debt that’s put on a deal—or it should, because any risk needs to have a comparable reward.
 The common mistake that investors make is to think that a deal with 60% leverage—meaning 60% is the bank loan or a loan of any kind—makes just as much sense at 70% leverage.
 In fact, taking on that extra risk means that investors should expect returns to increase by much more than 10%.

 A low-risk asset, like a multifamily building in a nice neighborhood, suddenly becomes less secure at 80% leverage.
 That’s fine if the investor is compensated for the added risk.
 At 50% or 60% leverage, the price might pencil out at a 7% internal rate of return.
 But at 80% leverage, the deal may demand a 14% return.
 Even investment managers fail to account for the potential for bigger losses should the market decline.